evanarlian/kaggle-aimo2/huikang.md

 ## initial setup
 * seed, not that important
 * cutoff_time is 4.75 hours after the competition starts
 * cutoff_times in the duration from competition ends (4.75 hour mark) until (1 hour mark).
 You should read from the back (reversed).
+* cutoff_times uses np.linspace, that means each new question will have 270 extra seconds (4.5 mins)
-This is really weird.
+* The timing scheme is really weird.
 My intuition:
   * the earlier questions will have a very long time bonus
   * 1st question will have 3600 secs of runtime
-  * 2nd question will have (3600 - elapsed so far) secs of runtime
+  * 2nd question will have (3600 + 270 - elapsed so far) secs of runtime
+  * 3rd question will have (3600 + 540 - elapsed so far) secs of runtime
+  * ... and so on
   * This way, earlier questions will not trigger "Speedrun" (explained later).
 Fully maxed out at MAX_MODEL_LEN=12288 tokens or found EOS token
   * Note that this might explain extreme score fluctuations in LB.
 Note that LB questions will be served randomly